 - ½ cup heavy cream plus extra for garnish

 - 2 tablespoons parsley chopped and divided

-Add pumpkin and cream and heat through.
-Using a hand blender, puree till smooth.
+- Add pumpkin and cream and heat through.
+Discard bay leaf and using an immersion blender or hand blender, puree until smooth.

-Stir in 1 tablespoon parsley and pour into soup bowls.
-Garnish with cream, croutons and crumbled bacon and remaining parsley.
+- Stir in 1 tablespoon of parsley and pour into soup bowls.
+Garnish with cream, croutons and crumbled bacon, and remaining parsley.

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.